tpolvinen/Agri/source/luonnos.md

 ### Maatalouden esineiden Internetin eli Agricultural Internet of Things:in taustaa

 *...ja miten AIoT on osa IIoTtä.*

+*Tao et al. - 2.3.2.
+Smart agriculture - In traditional agriculture, field information is obtained primarily through manual measuring experience or judgment, it takes lots of labor power and the data accuracy is low [11].
+Nowadays with the help of IoT, the atmospheric, soil, and other information can be collected in real time and accurately for scientific predictions, precise control, scientific cultivation by using wireless sensor networks technology.
+Then operation will be performed to improve the efficiency and quality of agricultural production.
+For examples, by controlling micro-climate conditions, it will be possible to maximize the production of fruits and vegetables, as well as their qualities, and by monitoring soil moisture and trunk diameter in vineyards grape garden owners can control the amount of sugar in grapes and grapevine health.
+Moreover, IoT can be used in compost to enhance the control of humidity and temperature levels in alfalfa, hay, straw, etc. to prevent fungus and other microbial contaminants [77].*

 # OPINNÄYTETYÖN TARKOITUS, TAVOITE, TUTKIMUSKYSYMYKSET JA TUTKIMUSMENETELMÄT